Annual programme 2025

 Alfried Krupp Prize

-Since 1986, the Foundation has awarded the Alfried Krupp Prize (Alfried Krupp-Förderpreis) to young university professors in the natural sciences and engineering fields (including medicine) who have excellent scientific qualifications and outstanding research achievements.
+Since 1986, the Foundation has awarded the Alfried Krupp Prize (Alfried Krupp-Förderpreis) to young university professors in the natural sciences and engineering (including medicine) who have excellent scientific qualifications and outstanding research achievements.
 The prize is one of the most important awards for young scientists in Germany.

 Candidates holding a permanent or fixed-term professorship at a university within the Federal Republic of Germany (first appointment to a W2 or W3 professorship) can be nominated for the prize.
 They should not be older than 38 years.
 The prize is endowed with EUR 1.1 million.
 The prize winners are able to use the funding in an unbureaucratic way to create optimal working environments independently of public funding: for example, they can set up and enhance laboratories and workstations, attend symposia and specialist congresses and finance scientific staff and special research groups.
 A lump sum of EUR 150.000 from the funding will be made available to the university to cover indirect costs (overhead).

-Award winners to date
+Prize winners to date

 The funding programme is aimed at young university professors in the natural sciences and engineering fields (including medicine) with excellent scientific qualifications and outstanding research achievements.
 The aim is to support promising researchers at an early stage of their scientific careers in developing and implementing new ideas.
-The Alfried Krupp Prize is intended to create freedom; therefore specific project descriptions are not a prerequisite for its awarding.
+The Alfried Krupp Prize is intended to create room for freedom; therefore specific project descriptions are not a prerequisite for its awarding.

 Scope and period of funding